nualagr/dargan-health-foods/README.md

 - BlogPost cards on the 'Blog' page contain more information than those on the 'Home' page.
-Here the first sixty words of the **introductory paragraph** are printed in order to give the user a better idea of what the post contains.
+Here the first sixty words of the **introductory paragraph** are printed in order to give the user a better idea of what each post contains.

 - A **'Read Post' text link and animated right-angle character** bring the user to the related 'BlogPost' page.